-Nearly everyone that cooks or eats knows the versatility, flavor, and health benefits that olive oil can bring to food preparation.
-But did you know that it has nearly countless uses around the house to preserve finishes, fix squeaks, and even enhance your beauty routine?
+Nearly everyone that cooks or eats knows the versatility, flavor, and health benefits that olive oil can bring to cooking.
+But did you know that it has countless uses around the house to preserve finishes, fix squeaks, and even enhance your beauty routine?

 No need to use your most expensive olive oil; opt instead for a bargain brand for household uses.
-To make it even more useful, keep some oil in a regular spray bottle or a reusable pressurized sprayer that can be found in kitchen supply stores.
+To make it even more useful, keep some oil in a spray bottle.

 In the Kitchen

 Protect Wooden Cutting Boards, Salad Bowls, and Utensils

 After hand-washing wooden kitchen pieces, give them a good coating of olive oil to nourish the wood and prevent cracking and discoloration.
 Let the oil sit on the wood for about five minutes and then buff with a soft cloth.